 A patient who was given 30 units of CPT 95165 received three shots.
 A patient who received 20 units of CPT 95165 was given two shots.

 Do not bill Medicare Part B for 20 or 30 units of diluted vials.
 The 20 or 30 units should only be billed to Medicare Part B if the patient has allergies such that the antigens cannot be mixed and must be kept separate in two vials (20 units) or three vials (30 units).

-Reimbursement for CPT 95165 is very specific due to the restrictive definition of a “dose” by medicare.
+Reimbursement for CPT 95165 is particular due to the restrictive definition of a “dose” by medicare.

 No other payerhas this same definition, stating in the Medicare Physician Fee Schedule final rule that a “dose” is 1 cc aliquot of maintenance antigen.
 Medicare Part B will not pay for diluent beyond what is needed to create the maintenance antigen.